 - Customer satisfaction (CSAT) survey: The CSAT survey is the most-used of all.
 It measures customer satisfaction after specific experiences, like purchases or customer support interactions.

-- Product and marketing surveys: You can monitor online reputation through general market research and competitive positioning surveys too.
+- Branding and marketing surveys: You can monitor online reputation through general market research and competitive positioning surveys too.
 Send them to customers and prospects to compare brand perception between groups.

 As more business moves online, it’s increasingly important to stay on top of brand image.
 Opinions are endless and available in a few clicks.